 Some of us, vegetarians or not, carry an advantage in the form of a favourable version of the FADS1 gene, which is responsible for the production of the above-mentioned enzymes.

 This mutation increases the production of the FADS1 and FADS2 enzymes, which speeds up the conversion of ALA into EPA and DHA.

 If you carry it, you can get enough omega-3 from only a plant-based diet.
 That’s why this genetic variant is called the “vegetarian gene“.
 Neat, right?

 In contrast, people with an unfavourable copy of the FADS gene are at greater risk of an omega-3 deficit.

 How common is the vegetarian gene?

-And there’s an added bonus: if you’re a happy and healthy vegetarian and you have to answer yet another question about how could you possibly thrive on a plant-based diet, you can reply with confidence: »It’s in my genes. «
+Oh, and if you’re a vegetarian or vegan and discover you have the variant – next time someone asks how you could possibly thrive on a plant-based diet, you can reply with confidence: »It’s in my genes!«